wingedcatgirl/MintysSillyMod/README.md

 > Always start a new run after updating any mod.
 Attempting to continue an in-progress run may result in crashes.

 ## Config Options
 - Dev Mode: Default false.
-Requires restart.
-Enables unfinished content.
-Usually there isn't any because I don't like leaving things unfinished.
-But latest-commit enjoyers might catch me in the middle of something.
+Enables unfinished content if there is any (requires restart) (there usually isn't any anyway) and puts trace messages in console (doesn't require restart).
 - Flavor text: Default true.
 Enables funky MtG-style quotes at the bottom of some cards.
 - Include stable crossover content: Default false.
 Includes cross-mod content which doesn't actually rely on the other mod's code to function.
 Not really the intended experience (it'll bias the Joker pool toward 3s a lot), but you might prefer maximum access to things.

 ## Recommended additional mods:
-If you're trying out Minty's for the first time and want minimal other mods, go with [Challenger Deep](https://github.com/OOkayOak/Challenger-Deep) and [Spectrum Framework](https://github.com/wingedcatgirl/SpectrumFramework).
+If you're trying out Minty's for the first time and want minimal other mods, go with [Challenger Deep](https://github.com/OOkayOak/Challenger-Deep) (unless you don't care about challenges) and [Spectrum Framework](https://github.com/wingedcatgirl/SpectrumFramework).
 The rest of the list is for after that.

 ### Technical
 - [Challenger Deep](https://github.com/OOkayOak/Challenger-Deep) is required for all challenges in Minty's Mod.